probe-lab/network-measurements/RFMs.md

 #### Measurement Plan

 - Spin up a node that generates random CIDs and publishes provider records.
-- Periodically attempt to fetch the PR from the DHT, tracking whether they are retrievable and whether they are shared among the multiaddresses.
+- Periodically attempt to fetch the PR from the DHT, tracking whether they are retrievable and whether the multiaddresses of all content providers are included in the PR.

 #### Success Criteria